Menetioz/Sub-Bass-generator/README.md

 The 808 Sub Bass Generator is a Python script that allows users to generate customized 808 sub bass sounds suitable for hip-hop and trap music production.
 With this script, you can create impactful and textured sub bass lines to enhance the low-end presence of your tracks.

-## Features

-- **808 Sub Bass Generation**: Utilize advanced algorithms to generate authentic and versatile 808 sub bass sounds tailored specifically for hip-hop and trap production.

-- **Envelope Shaping**: Precisely control the dynamics of the sub bass sounds using adjustable attack, decay, sustain, and release parameters.
-Shape the sub bass to fit your desired musical arrangement.

-- **Texture and Character**: Add texture and character to the sub bass sounds using built-in techniques such as distortion and modulation.
-Infuse unique tonal qualities into your sub bass lines.

-- **Pitch Slide Effect**: Apply a pitch slide effect to smoothly glide between notes and create dynamic transitions.
-Add movement and interest to your bass lines.

-- **Easy-to-Use**: The script provides a straightforward interface for adjusting parameters and generating multiple variations of sub bass sounds.
-The intuitive controls make it accessible to both beginners and experienced producers.

 ## Requirements

 - Python 3.x